-In addition to commissioning, producing and presenting numerous major shows, Samskriti has organized educational seminars and workshops in traditional as well as contemporary Indian art forms by eminent scholars and artists from different countries.
-Samskriti also does many outreach programs in local schools, hospitals, geriatric centers and other community venues.
+Samskriti has organized educational seminars and workshops in various genres of Indian art forms by eminent scholars and artists from different countries.
+Samskriti also does many outreach programs in local schools, hospitals and other community venues.